-(b) support environmental watering in the water source to contribute to maintaining or enhancing ecological condition in streams, riparian zones, dependent wetlands and floodplains.
+(b) support environmental watering in the water source to contribute to maintaining or enhancing ecological condition in streams, riparian zones, dependent wetlands and

-- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment,
+- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of maintain compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment,

-- Part 4 of this Plan reserves all water remaining above the long-term average annual extraction limit and long-term average sustainable diversion limit for the environment.
-This contributes to the protection of target ecological populations. - The long-term average annual extraction limit in Part 6 of this Plan is set to achieve the end-of-system flow target for Mungindi as identified in the IGA between NSW and Queensland. - (b) reserve a portion of natural flows to partially mitigate alterations to natural flow regimes in the water source, - (c) reserve a portion of natural flows to maintain longitudinal and lateral connectivity within and between the water sources, - (d) reserve a share of water to support environmental watering events in streams, riparian zones, floodplains and wetlands connected to the water source,
+- 1 Part 46 of this Plan reserves all water remaining abovesets out the provisions for maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion-limit for the environment.
+This contributes to the protection of target ecological populations. - The long-term average annual extraction limit in Part 6 of this Plan is set to achieve the end-of-system flow target for Mungindi as identified in the IGA between NSW and Queensland. - (b) reserve a portionshare of natural flowswater to partially mitigate alterations to natural flow regimes in the water source, - (c)(a) reserve a portion of natural flows to maintain longitudinal and lateral connectivity within and between the water sources. - (d)(a) reserve a share of water to support environmental watering events in streams, riparian zones, floodplains and wetlands connected to the water source,

-- 1 Flow regimes is defined in the Dictionary. - Division 1 of Part 10 of this Plan contains rules that mitigate the alterations to low, medium and high flows by: - (i) providing a minimum daily flow of 10 ML/day from Pindari Dam, and - (ii) releasing inflows into Pindari Dam to a limit of 50 ML/day or 200 ML/day depending on the month of the year, and - (iii) setting aside 4000 ML in Pindari Dam each water year to be used as a stimulus flow.
+- 1 Flow regimes is defined in the Dictionary. - 2 Division 1 of Part 10 of this Plan contains rules that mitigate the alterations to low, medium and high flows by: - (i) providing a minimum daily flow of 10 ML/day from Pindari Dam, and - (ii) releasing inflows into Pindari Dam to a limit of 50 ML/day or 200 ML/day depending on the month of the year, and - (iii) setting aside 4000 ML in Pindari Dam each water year to be used as a stimulus flow.